WillsonSmith/1KBWatercolour/README.md

 A small website to show posts by ["Shitty_Watercolour"](http://www.reddit.com/user/shitty_watercolour) on Reddit.
 Aiming to be very close to 1KB.

-This was inspired by: [](http://www.reddit.com/r/webdev/comments/23kbjz/1kb_challenge/)
+This was inspired by: [A post on Reddit](http://www.reddit.com/r/webdev/comments/23kbjz/1kb_challenge/)

 The original however, required JQuery so I wanted to make my own, smaller version.